rfo909/CFT/README.md

 ```

 *NOTE:* entering a command line for an external program like this, is
 only supported interactively.
-It is *not valid CFT function code*.
+It is currently *not valid CFT function code*.

 To create a function "Pull" to do the same: